 Again, pharmacy technician pay is higher for hospital pharmacy employees – up to $18 or greater per hour.

-Pharmacy technician salaries are dependent upon demand.
-The greater the demand for technicians, the greater their value and the more pay that – on average – they will be paid.
-This principle applies to every profession.
+The greater the demand, the greater their value and the more pay that – on average – they will be paid.
+This is a universal principle of employment.

-That enormous growth should prove appealing for aspiring technicians.
-Again, as it only takes less than 1-year to become a certified tech, technicians can take advantage of the optimum demand for this profession.
+This enormous growth should prove appealing for aspiring technicians.
+As it only takes less than 1-year to become a PTCB certified tech, technicians can take advantage of the demand that this profession now carries.

-Below, we’ve put together a table of cities with the highest earning salaries for pharmacy technicians.
+Below, we have put together a table of the US cities with the highest earning 2022 salaries for pharmacy technicians.

 |SAN FRANCISCO, CA||$29,500||$48,500||$72,300|